tonyx/Sharpino/README.md

 - Contexts: event sourced objects with no id, so only one instance is around
 - Aggregates: event sourced objecst with id (Guid).
 - Non-Saga transactions: execute multiple commands involving different aggregates as single db transactions.
-- Sagas-like transactions: execute sequencial multiple commands with undoers (to rollback the transaction in case of failure of any command).
+- Sagas-like transactions: execute sequencial multiple commands with undoers (to roll back the transaction in case of failure of any command).
 - Cache: Dictionary based cache of the current state of contexts or aggregates.
-- Gdpr: functions to overwrite snapshots and events in case the users ask to delete their data.
+- Gdpr: functions to overwrite/clear/reset snapshots and events in case the users ask to delete their data.
-- SqlTemplates contains skeleton of sql scripts to create tables for events and snapshots in Postgres.
+- SqlTemplates contains skeleton of sql scripts to create tables for events and snapshots when using Postgres as event store.I
-- DbMate command line tool to setup eventstoredb (Postgres) tables (uses the templates to generate the scripts by substitution).
-- Optimistic lock: commands will remember the event ids of the specific states of the aggregates involved and such event state ids will be checked again before adding any event to the event store.
+- Optimistic lock based on event_id: check the event_id position on the basis of the event_id passed by the command handler to the event store.

-- Note: I am not using examples on the basis of a fully distributed architecture and therefore I haven't implemented Kafka or any other message broker.
-However the library is ready to be extended to use actual message brokers (any command can virtually publish any event after storing them is a "send and forget" style).

 ## Warning: the mini gitbook is outdated.
 Info: - The various SAGA-like functions are "under investigation"(more tests and fixes needed).
 The "malboxprocessor" could also be removed as it has a little potential advantage but less control (in debug for example).